-The SAMSON Type 3271 Actuator with 1000 cm2 actuator area is mounted on globe valves.
+The SAMSON Type 3271 Actuator with 1400-60 cm2 actuator area is mounted on Series 240, 250, 280 and 290 Valves (globe valves).

 The actuator mainly consists of two diaphragm cases (A1, A2), the diaphragm (A4) with diaphragm plate (A5) and springs (A10) (see Fig. 3-1).
+The diaphragm is clamped to the diaphragm plate using a hose clamp (A6).

-The signal pressure p{st} creates the force $F = p{st} \cdot A$ at the diaphragm surface A which is opposed by the springs (A10) in the actuator.
+The signal pressure p{st} creates the force $F = p{st}$.
+A at the diaphragm surface A which is opposed by the springs (A10) in the actuator.
 The bench range is determined by the number of springs used and their compression, taking into account the rated travel.
-The travel is proportional to the signal pressure p{st} .
+The travel is proportional to the signal pressure p{st}.
 The direction of action of the actuator stem (A7) depends on how the springs are installed in the actuator.